 Normally – 60% is an excellent quiz completion rate.
-We suspect that Francien will do much better, with her combination of a well-crafted professional personality test delivered to a hyper-focused target audience.
+Francien is doing much, much better, with her combination of a well-crafted professional personality test delivered to a hyper-focused target audience.

 As entrepreneurs ourselves, we couldn’t let such a quiz go by without taking it ourselves.
-Our CEO Boris and I took the test together over a coffee – and got ‘Explorer’ as our brand archetype.
+Our CEO Boris and I took the Native Brand Test together over a coffee – and got ‘Explorer’ as our brand archetype.

-That seems about right to us – four years of the ups and downs of growing Riddle has definitely been an adventure!
+That seems about right to us – seven years of the ups and downs of growing Riddle has definitely been an adventure!

-Francien is passionate in showing entrepreneurs that the best brands are alligned with their founders – reflecting their own dreams, ambitions, and personalities.
+Francien is passionate about showing entrepreneurs that the best brands are aligned with their founders – reflecting their own dreams, ambitions, and personalities.

 She’s designed an entire philosophy around 12 brand archetypes – then helping each entrepreneur align their entire branding and marketing communication strategy accordingly.

-It’s not a simple but very insightful process – she normally recommends 13 weeks to help fully distill and craft a brand’s message that resonate with their brand archetype.
+It’s a very insightful process – Francien normally recommends 13 weeks to fully distill and craft a brand’s message that resonates with their brand archetype.